Clemens Krauss: Career

-He died in 1954 (the same year as Wilhelm Furtwangler) while on tour with the Vienna Philharmonic in Mexico City, and is buried alongside his wife, singer Viorica Ursuleac, who died in 1985, in Ehrwald, Austria.
+Krauss died in 1954 in Mexico City, while on tour with the Vienna Philharmonic.
+He is buried in Ehrwald, Austria alongside his wife, Viorica Ursuleac, who died in 1985.

-Krauss made relatively few recordings; they include his 1950 Decca rendition of Johann Strauss II's Die Fledermaus, with the Vienna Philharmonic and State Opera star soloists (not including any of the dialogue; only the second complete recording after a pre–World War I acoustical 78 set made in Berlin).
+Krauss made relatively few recordings; they include his 1950 Decca recording of Johann Strauss II's Die Fledermaus, with the Vienna Philharmonic and State Opera star soloists (not including any of the dialogue; only the second complete recording after a pre–World War I acoustical 78 set made in Berlin).
 His 1953 live performance of Richard Wagner's Ring Cycle from Bayreuth has been released on disc.
-A performance with the Vienna Symphony of Beethoven's Choral Fantasy, reissued on more than one inexpensive label since its original appearance on a Vox LP, is also one of the few recordings featuring pianist Friedrich Wührer.
+A recording with the Vienna Symphony of Beethoven's Choral Fantasy, reissued on several budget labels after its original release by Vox, is also one of the few recordings featuring pianist Friedrich Wührer.
 All three have been reissued on compact disc.